Mikkomario/Utopia-Scala/Vault/README.txt

         A failed join will now throw an exception

-        .in(...) (when creating conditions) will now accept any traversable group and not just seqs
+        .in(...) (when creating conditions) will now accept any Iterable group and not just seqs

         FromResultFactory, FromRowFactory and StorableFactory were moved to utopia.vault.nosql.factory